OlGe404/ansible-collections/olge404/os/shared/README.md

-This directory contains files that are shared in different molecule test scenarios across various roles.
+This directory contains files that are shared in different molecule test scenarios across various roles to keep the repository DRY.